Tags

 # Break and continue

-You can exit a loop early with the following tags:
+You can exit early from a loop with the following tags:

-• {% continue%} - immediately ends the current iteration, and continues the "for" loop with the following value.
+• {% continue %} - immediately ends the current iteration, and continues the "for" loop with the next value.

-• {% break%} - immediately ends the current iteration, then exits the "for" loop.
+• {% break %} - immediately ends the current iteration, then completely ends the "for" loop.

 Both are only useful when combined with something like an "if" statement.